aicenter/road-graph-tool/reference.md

 ### Error Handling
 - The procedure throws exceptions for invalid area IDs and when the `nodes_ways_speeds` table is empty before execution.

+Here's what should be added to the reference.md file based on the provided procedure description:

+# compute_speeds_for_segments

+## Description
+Calculates speeds for a given hour and day of the week within a specified target area.

+## Input Parameters
+- `target_area_id` (smallint): Identifier for the target area.
+- `speeds_records_dataset` (smallint): Identifier for the speed records dataset.
+- `hour` (smallint): The hour for which the speeds are being computed.
+- `day_of_week` (smallint): The day of the week for which the speeds are being computed (optional).

+## Returns
+This procedure does not return any values.

+## Operations

+1. Create temporary tables:
+   - `target_ways`: Contains ways in the target area.
+   - `node_sequences`: Contains records indicating from which node to which node one can travel via a specific way.

+2. Determine dataset quality:
+   - If `day_of_week` is not provided, set `dataset_quality = 2`.
+   - Otherwise, set `dataset_quality = 1`.

+3. Create temporary table `grouped_speed_records`:
+   - If `dataset_quality = 1`, source data from `speed_records`.
+   - If `dataset_quality = 2`, source data from `speed_records_quarterly`.

+4. Insert data into `nodes_ways_speeds`:
+   - Merge data selection into two groups: ascending sequences and descending sequences.
+   - Insert the merged data into `nodes_ways_speeds`.

+## Notes
+- The procedure uses temporary tables and indexes for optimal performance.
+- It processes data differently based on whether a specific day of the week is provided or not.

 ## `compute_strong_components`

 ### Description